tekanoma/GoStreamRecord/internal/docs/API_REFERENCE.md

-# API Reference (Incomplete since this provject is still in early development)
+# API Reference

+Note: Note all backend logic has been implemented, so the api has "dummy" responses in some places

 ## Endpoints
 | Endpoint               | Method | Description |